 Throughout our history, we have partnered with parents, schools, communities, businesses, and social and healthcare agencies.
 Increasingly, we have developed partnerships across the country to implement best practices that are improving outcomes for young children.

 In partnership with the First 5 Association, F5VC advocates to increase funding for early childhood health and development.
-While many of Governor Newsom’s planned investments have been put on hold due to the pandemic, we will continue to actively engage local elected officials in our programs to support the needs of young children as we advocate for legislation to improve the early childhood system.
+While Governor Newsom maintains an ongoing commitment to prioritizing resources and support systems for young children and their families, we will continue to actively engage local elected officials in our programs to support the needs of young children and advocate for legislation to improve the early childhood system.

 F5VC consistently leads collaborative efforts to achieve our goals across the county.